 SUBSIDYx=max⁡(0; MAR_BID×CFx-ELP)

 As electricity prices are changing rapidly and influence the paid subsidy even when reference yield mechanism is disregarded, for simplification purposes, these are further not considered within the model.
-I.e., the subsidy for respective bidder is calculated based on .
+I.e., the subsidy for respective bidder is calculated based on Equation 7.

 Auction result